Skip to main content

 Does Health Insurance Cover a Donut Breast Lift?

-Health insurance providers, including Medicare and Medicaid, typically classify breast lifts as elective cosmetic surgeries, which excludes them from standard coverage.
-Since this surgery addresses aesthetic concerns rather than medical conditions, most policies do not cover the costs of this procedure.6
+Health insurance providers typically classify breast lifts as elective cosmetic surgeries, which excludes them from standard coverage.
+Since this surgery addresses aesthetic concerns rather than medical conditions, most policies do not cover the costs of this procedure.5 Medicare and Medicaid are also unlikely to cover a donut breast lift.6

 Some insurers might consider coverage when breast ptosis causes functional problems.
 If you plan to pursue coverage, you should document all physical symptoms, such as back pain or skin irritation beneath the breasts.
 This might support partial coverage claims.
 Above all, work with your plastic surgeon’s office to explore pre-authorization possibilities.6